-Brandywine Viburnum is a dense multi-stemmed deciduous shrub with an upright spreading habit of growth.
+Michael Dodge Viburnum is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.